1993 Stanley Cup Final

 The series is remembered for Kings defenceman Marty McSorley's penalty late in the third period of game two for using an illegal stick, in what proved to be the turning point in the 1993 Cup Finals.
 When McSorley entered the penalty box, Los Angeles held a 1–0 series lead, and a 2–1 score in the contest.
 The Canadiens then went on to score the equalizer on the ensuing power play, won game two in overtime, and then defeated the Kings in the next three games to win the Cup.

 From the moment that McSorley was called for the penalty, the Kings failed to win another postseason game for the remainder of the 20th century, losing all the remaining games of the Finals, failing to qualify for the playoffs in five of the next seven seasons, and being swept out in the first round the other two times.
 Their next postseason win did not come until 2001, against the Detroit Red Wings.
-Meanwhile, the Canadiens did not appear in the Stanley Cup Finals again until 2021.
+Meanwhile, the Canadiens did not appear in the Stanley Cup Final again until 2021.